Telespielstube/imagineer/README.md

 criterion = nn.CrossEntropyLoss()
 optimizer = torch.optim.SGD(self.model.parameters(), self.learning_rate)
 ```
 Each iteration clears the gradients from the previous to update the parameters correctly.
 Now the Tensor is passed to the forward function.
 Which flattens the input to a one dimensional Tensor.
 Now each neuron in the hidden layers process the input and weight and the rectified linear activation functions to a new output Tensor.
-The follwoing loss function computes the gradients and the optimizer updates the weights during the backpropagation.
+The following loss function computes the gradients and the optimizer updates the weights during the backpropagation.
 ```python
 ...
 for images, labels in self.training_data: